DSBA-6190-Final-Project-Team/DSBA-6190_Final-Project/README.md

 GitHub Repo Updates > Triggers CodeBuild > CodeBuild Executes **buildspec.yml** > Executes **model_deploy-distracted driver_identification.ipynb** notebook

 # Possible Future Updates
+* Integrate input date processing as part of the automatic deployment.
 * Testing and reports as part of the CodeBuild flow after the model is deployed.